A prenuptial agreement drafted by your Florida family law attorney? Crickets…

 Wedding bells will soon be ringing, but before they do, one other important thing you should be sure to include on your long pre-wedding day preparations is to finalize your prenuptial agreement!

 “Prenup” is not a bad word.
 A prenuptial agreement is a written contract created by you and your future spouse before marriage or civil union.
 The document spells out the guidelines and rules for how assets and debts should be divided in the event of divorce.
 That’s all.
 It’s been given quite a bad rep.

 It could be helpful to you if you give it a chance.
 Read on for more information about prenuptial agreements and what to consider including in yours.

-While it can feel awkward to talk about the possibility of divorce before you even get married, instead consider it a way of protecting your future self – your individual assets and family heirlooms – as well as any children you may have from a previous marriage.
+While it can feel awkward to talk about the possibility of divorce before you even get married, consider it a way of protecting your future self – your separate property and family heirlooms – and any children you may have from a previous marriage.

 As you think about what to include in your prenuptial agreement, consider these areas:

 If you need help preparing your prenuptial agreement or have questions about what to include, get in touch with our experienced team of Florida family law lawyers at the Vasquez de Lara Law Group.

 Let’s discuss it all — premarital debts, spousal duties, and your future inheritance.
 An experienced attorney here will definitely simplify the process.